Flowtrade-quant/QuantowerKB/connections/connect-quantower-to-interactive-broker/README.md

 ![](<../../.gitbook/assets/image (99).png>)

-If you place orders in Quantower at prices between those specified, for example 1.19382, you will get a message: _**The Price Does Not Conform to the minimum price variation for this contract (FOREX symbols).**_&#x20;
+If you place orders in FlowTrade at prices between those specified, for example 1.19382, you will get a message: _**The Price Does Not Conform to the minimum price variation for this contract (FOREX symbols).**_&#x20;

 To solve this problem and to be able to place orders at any desired prices, you need to activate the setting in the TWS platform (or in IB Gateway)